Female Body Types: Complete Guide to All 5 Body Shapes (2026)

 Skip the Math

-Our body shape calculator does all the calculations for you and provides personalized styling recommendations.
+Our body shape calculator does all the calculations for you and provides personalized styling recommendations in just 30 seconds.

-- Smarter Shopping: You will know what to look for and avoid wasting money on unflattering styles
+Know what to look for and stop wasting money on uncomplementary styles

-- Time Saving: No more hours in fitting rooms trying on clothes that will not work
+No more hours in fitting rooms trying on clothes that won't work

 Body Type vs Body Shape: What is the Difference?